lcrocker/ojpoker/README.md

-# ojpoker | Updated: September 21, 2024
+# ojpoker | Updated: September 24, 2024

-This is code for the `OneJoker` project, aiming to create libraries for handling playing cards and card games in general, and more spcifically poker and its many variants.
+This is code for the [OneJoker](https://onejoker.org) project, aiming to create libraries and other digital tools for handling playing cards and card games in general, and more spcifically poker and its many variants.

 I wrote it to provide some advantages over other libraries you may encounter on the net: